 This course is part of the Turfgrass Management Program that includes the following component courses:

-Please note: This course is designed for those working in northern climates such as Oregon and Washington, Europe, Scandinavia and parts of Canada.
+Please note: This course is primarily designed for those working in northern climates such as Oregon and Washington, Europe, Scandinavia and parts of Canada; however, course concepts may apply to other climate zones and some information on warm-season grasses is also covered.
 By focusing on these climates, you'll gain detailed information you can apply to your own park, field or lawn.